 Emma Laird

-Emma’s first aid journey began with Scottish Fire and Rescue, where she developed the foundations of her emergency response skills.
+Emma’s journey began with Scottish Fire and Rescue, where she developed the foundations of her emergency response skills.
 She then progressed into a youth programme with Street League Ayrshire, taking part in a volunteer first aid scheme that further strengthened her passion for event medical care.
-Emma later moved int
+Emma later moved into private

 Emma Laird

-After six years working with different medical providers, Emma co-founded her own private medical company with her partner in 2021.
+After six years working with different medical providers, Emma co-founded her own private medical company with Ryan in 2021.
 Since then, she has attended and delivered medical cover at numerous events and has acted as Control for major events across Scotland, including Pride Glasgow and events at Hampden Park.
 One of her proudest roles has been leading medical operations at one of her favourite venues, Rugby Park.
+Emma is also the main backbone of Operation SafeKillie, making a small idea become a reality.

 Ryan Quinn